Tucson ranks last in nation for attracting millennials in new survey

 “Tucson is a city that’s still trying to gain its footing in attracting and keeping young professionals,” said Yentzer, who grew up here, moved back to town after college and now at 28 serves as executive director of Tucson Young Professionals, a networking and advocacy group.

 Haven Life used data from the Census Bureau’s American Community Survey for people born between 1981 and 1992.
-Millennials in that group make up about 15 percent of Tucson’s population.
+Millennials in that group make up about 15% of Tucson’s population.

 “Home to the University of Arizona, the area has a large student population and boasts warm weather, nearby mountains, and plenty of hiking trails,” the survey says.
 “However, the relatively low median wage for millennials in Tucson is likely a turnoff.”